 You’ll have to measure your air duct if you see that the filter in place is either too small or too large.
 From there you can assume the nominal size and go to Home Depot.

 Take three measurements – the depth of the return air duct, the height, and the width of the space where you air filter slides in.
 See below.

-Where to Buy AC Filters
+Where To Buy AC Filters

-- In Store Purchase – if you need a common sized air filter, head to a big box store such as Lowes or Home Depot.
+If you need a common sized air filter, head to a big box store such as Lowes or Home Depot.
 You may discover that your air filter size is uncommon, in which case you’ll need to place a custom order at a filter specialty store and ship to home.

-- Air Filter Subscription – this method can help you save time and money on your air filter replacement.
+This method can help you save time and money on your air filter replacement.
 With a subscription, the air filter is dropped at your doorstep at your desired frequency.
 A great example of this is Filter Fetch.

-Deciding on the MERV Rating
+Deciding On The MERV Rating

-For good protection and better air flow, when increasing the merv rating, increase the filter’s thickness as well.
+For good protection and better air flow, when increasing the MERV rating, increase the filter’s thickness as well.
 For example, get a 4” filter.

 If a filter has a MERV 2 rating, it can trap 20% of airborne particles like pollen, dust, and lint – the bigger particles.
 Like with an air filter’s size, the MERV rating is always printed on the side of the filter.
-If can’t find it, you likely have a MERV 2 (the lowest quality filter possible).
+If you can’t find it, you likely have a MERV 2 (the lowest quality filter possible).
 Yikes.

-A little higher up the ladder we have MERV 8, which captures 70 % of airborne particles.
+A little higher up the ladder, we have MERV 8, which captures 70% of airborne particles.